Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Experiment Results

 \subsection{Scoring Accuracy Results}

 \begingroup {\fnsymbol{footnote}}

 Table~\ref{tab:results} shows the results of the scoring accuracy experiments.
 Across items and within each assessment area, \textsc{AnalyticScore} outperforms\footnotemark[1] several automated scoring baselines on average and, given its interpretability, achieves reasonable performance compared to state-of-the-art black-box models.
 Except for the untuned Llama featurizer, each \textsc{AnalyticScore} variant outperforms\footnotemark[1] the few-shot prompting and automated scoring baselines.
-Compared to the best-performing models in each assessment area, these three \textsc{AnalyticScore} models are, on average, within 0.06 QWK over all items, 0.04 QWK for Science, 0.08 QWK for Reading (Informational Text), and 0.09 QWK for Reading (Literature) items.
+Compared to the best-performing models in each assessment area, \textsc{AnalyticScore} is, on average, within 0.06 QWK for all items, 0.04 QWK for Science, 0.08 QWK for Reading (Informational Text), and 0.09 QWK for Reading (Literature) items.
+These results are noteworthy given that the FGTI principles strictly limit architectural flexibilities that often improve performance, such as subroutines that cannot be mapped to discrete reasoning steps or scoring components that are only partially articulable.

 Also noticeable is the striking improvement\footnotemark[1] in the performance of the Llama featurizer post-distillation, with an average increase of 0.13 QWK.
 The distilled Llama featurizer performs comparably to both variants of GPT-4.1 mini.
 Increase in average QWK is most notable for Science items (+0.19), followed by Reading (Literature) (+0.12) and Reading (Informational Text) (+0.05).